Chesapeake Baptist College

 Chesapeake Baptist College & Seminary is an independent Baptist school located in Severn, Maryland, United States.
-The school is devoted primarily to training pastors, missionaries, evangelists, and Christian school teachers.
+The school is devoted primarily to training pastors, missionaries, evangelists, and school teachers.

 History

 Chesapeake Baptist College was founded in 1991 by Dr. Barney Lyon, former pastor of Chesapeake Baptist Church.
-The college states that "The school is a distinctively Christian institution that is characterized by its goal of academic excellence and its desire to build Biblical character, moral virtue, and a lifelong pursuit of knowledge in its students."
 The school is associated with the Christian fundamentalist movement, though it does not include itself as a member of any group or organization.
 It takes a historical Baptist position on most issues and bases it doctrine and practice on the Scriptures.

 Change in Leadership

 In January 2016, Matthew Lyon was chosen as the new pastor of Chesapeake Baptist Church, and the head of the college.
 With new leadership came new changes. and though committed to education, Matthew Lyon chose to scale back the college.
 As a result, the school will no longer offer four-year degrees, and will instead focus on less formal mentorship and ministerial training.